Damkols/greenlight/readme.md

 - Created an helper function readIDParam that reads the ID of a wildcard segment

 - Used the helper function readIDParam to get ID of specific movies to show in showMovieHandler

+- Created a writeJson helper function, to send response to users in json format.